 - Students will listen better to the lesson if they know the Exit Ticket question beforehand;

 - Students must write a CR that answers the question to exit.

 - Post baseline scores on a class chart (no names!) that shows how their first Exit Ticket CR went.

 - Set a class goal with each new Exit Ticket question.

 Here is Johnna's Ticket Out poster that hangs on her door early on in the school year.
-Her students attach Post-It Note Exit Tickets to the poster on their way out to recess:
+Her students attach Post-it® Note-sized template Exit Tickets to the poster on their way out to recess:

 As the school year progresses, Johnna has her students learn to write Constructed Responses, which become more detailed formats for her third graders' Exit Tickets.
 Here is Johnna's interactive writing she does with her students to teach them how to create these longer and more detailed Exit Tickets.